-The Department of Agriculture and Water Resources is responsible for reducing the risk of the introduction of exotic pests or diseases that may affect our agricultural and horticultural industries, and our unique environment.
+The Department of Agriculture is responsible for reducing the risk of the introduction of exotic pests or diseases that may affect our agricultural and horticultural industries, and our unique environment.
 This page provides information about importing fertiliser, to ensure that the risk of introducing an exotic pest or disease via this commodity is managed effectively.

 What is fertiliser?

 Fertiliser is defined as a growth enhancer, promotant or regulator that aids plant growth.
 Fertilisers imported into Australia can be grouped into three main groups:

 - Chemical fertiliser, which is a product that is the result of a manufacturing process